FantasticFoodBlog/FantasticFoodBlog.githhub.io/Easy-Dessert-Recipes.md

 # Easy dessert recipes

+Here are some easy dessert recipes that you can make very quickly-- in testing them, I was able to do both in under 10 minutes!

 ## 1: Melted chocolate
 Today I made some melted chocolate!
 It's great on Rice Krispy Treats, Ritz crackers, and more!
 (It's also FANTASTIC just by itself!)
 Here is how you make it: